hmh2683/heatingroom.project/README.md

 	}
 }
 ```
-* Use the SPI function provided by STM32.
+* It uses the SPI function provided by STM32.
 ```C
 static SPI_HandleTypeDef *fhspi;